sak1sham/DataStream/CONTRIBUTING.md

 ## Storing Information of Data-Pipelines

-Although the script seems to be starting-up fine.
-However, in order to run any job, you will need to setup a mongodb collection.
+Although the script seems to be starting-up fine, you will need to setup a mongodb collection to run any job.
 This will be used as a storage for jobs' information.

 You need to create a ```.env``` file to store these credentials as environment variables (Highly recommended), however you can also hard-code these inside the files. [settings](src/config/settings.py) file also needs to be modified to be able to access the mongoDB URLs.
 Refer [this documentation](src/config//README.md) to learn what each field in the settings file corresponds to.